Elementary discrete diffusion/redistancing schemes for the mean curvature flow: A simple algorithm

 As in~\cite{EsedogluRuuthTsai10}, the scheme will alternate a step of the discrete heat-flow and a redistancing operation.
 The redistancing is a general and important issue in the approximation of geometric flows, and there are many ways to address it, usually based on the resolution of a Hamilton-Jacobi equation, either static or evolutionary~\cite{RouyTourin,HamamukiNtovoris16}.
 However, in general, the method is studied in the continuous setting and one assumes that the spatial discretization is fine enough so that the scheme which is used approximates well enough the continuum limit.

-We analyse here the global convergence of such schemes as the space and time steps go to zero.
-In that case, most approximate redistancing schemes to not seem robust enough to yield consistency of the evolution with the continuous limit.
+We analyze here the global convergence of such schemes as the space and time steps go to zero.
+In that case, most approximate redistancing schemes {do} not seem robust enough to yield consistency of the evolution with the continuous limit.
 In some sense, we need to compute an ``exact'' discrete distance to the evolving set.
 This is why we propose, as in our previous work~\cite{CDGM-crystal}, an inf/sup-convolution based approach.

-In practice, our method takes a $1$-Lipschitz function over $\ez$ and returns a proxy for the distance to the zero level set, which takes into account the values of the initial function and keeps a (more or less good) sub-pixel accuracy.
-Assuming that $(u_i)_i$ is $1$-Lipschitz:
+In practice, our method takes a $1$-Lipschitz\footnote{ Note that the definition itself does not require $u$ to be 1-Lipschitz.
+However, without this assumption, Lemma~\ref{lem:defsd}, which is essential to our proof strategy, fails to hold.} function over $\ez$ and returns a proxy for the distance to the zero level set, which takes into account the values of the initial function and keeps a (more or less good) sub-pixel accuracy.
+Assuming that $(u_i)_{i\in \ez}$ is $1$-Lipschitz:

 we define the redistancing functions $\sd^\pm[u]$ by letting for $i\in\ez$:

 and